 Transmission loss tube kit and two impedance tube kits solution for measuring the acoustical properties of noise control materials in accordance with ISO 10534-2, ASTM E1050 - 12 and ASTM E2611-17.Demande de devis

 The transmission loss tube and impedance tube kits provide precision testing tubes equipped with microphones and sound sources.

-These kits consist of precision testing tubes that are equipped with microphones and sound sources.
-Material samples are inserted into the tube.
+To perform measurements, material samples are inserted into the tube.
 A loudspeaker in the tube then emits precisely quantified sound, and the microphones measure the sound pressure level at specific locations along the length of the tube.
-Our PULSE software then calculates the normal incident acoustic properties of the material based on frequency response functions measured between the various measurement locations.
+With PULSE software, you are able to quickly calculate the normal incident acoustic properties of the material based on frequency response functions measured between the various measurement locations.

-These kits help you determine sound absorption coefficient and surface impedance by making measurements and calculations that meet the standards ISO 10534-2, ASTM E1050 – 12, and transmission loss ASTM E2611 – 09.
+These kits help you determine sound absorption coefficient and surface impedance by making measurements and calculations in compliance with ISO 10534-2, ASTM E1050 – 12, and transmission loss ASTM E2611 – 17.

 - Researching and developing noise control products by characterizing acoustic material properties and benchmarking competitive products

 - Designing acoustic comfort in aircraft and vehicle interiors, by selecting optimal acoustic treatments and barriers